pbsag/R/README.md

 # SAGs R Repository
 Central repo for managing R versions.
-This repo allows us to manage R across multiple project repositories without needing to include an R distribution in each one.
+This repo allows us to manage R across multiple project repositories without needing to include a separate R distribution in each one.
+It also makes controlling and archiving R versions easier so that our models stay reproducible into the reasonable future.

 # Adding this to your repo
 Bring it in as a